piyushbhuwalka/piyushbhuwalka.github.io/_posts/2020-06-04-IEEE-CIS-Fraud-Detection.md

 ### Grouped K-folds

 This was the validation strategy we mostly relied on .
 In this strategy , we grouped on months .
 Suppose we have months Dec 2012, Jan 2013, Feb 2013 as the only months .
 So in first fold we trained on Jan and Feb and validated on December.
 In second fold we trained on Feb and Dec and validated on January and so on .
-I received a lot of questions as to why I am validation on past using future data.
+I received a lot of questions as to why I am validating on past using future data.
 The reason is that distribution of the features are not changing with time.
 So in a sense there is not any specific trend on time feature.
 This allowed us to validate effectively using this strategy.

 ## <a name="models"></a> Models